+Which is better Long Term Vs Short Term Investment?
 The purpose of a short-term investment is typically to generate quick returns that can be used for a specific purpose, such as paying for an upcoming expense or funding an important project.

 However, it’s important to remember that though these types of investments offer the prospect of higher returns in the short term, they also come with increased risk.
 As such, it’s important to carefully consider your risks and financial goals before making any sort of short-term investment.

 Examples Of Short-term Investments:

 1. Treasury Bills

 Treasury bills, or T-bills for short, are short-term investments that can be redeemed after a period of 91 days.
 Unlike other types of securities, such as bonds or mutual funds, T-bills are purchased at a discount to their face value and can offer relatively high returns compared to their short maturity periods.

 2. Gilt Funds